osteele/code.osteele.com/README.md

 ## Run

-1. `npm run build` updates the list of repos
+`yarn build` updates the list of repos, builds the Elm app, and runs Jekyll.

-2. `bundle exec jekyll serve`
+`yarn dev` runs the jekyll server.

+## Deploy

+`yarn deploy` deploys to Netlify.

 ## Elm Development